SteveJM/killerbee/README.md

                 must be in binary format (obj hexfile's are not supported).
 To convert from the hexfile format to a binary file, use the objcopy tool: objcopy -I ihex -O binary mem.hex mem.bin
 + zbwardrive   -	Discovers available interfaces and uses one to inject beacon requests and listen for respones across channels.
 Once a network is found on a channel, it assigns another device to continuously capture traffic on that channel to a PCAP file.
 Scapy must be installed to run this.
 + zbscapy      -  Provides an interactive Scapy shell for interacting via a KillerBee interface.
 Scapy must be installed to run this.
++ kbbootloader -  Switches device into DFU/BOOTLOADER mode (if device is capable)

 Additional tools, that are for special cases or are not stable, are stored in
     the Api-Do project repository: http://code.google.com/p/zigbee-security/